Euro zone bond yields rise after brief relief | Business

 Euro zone bond yields rise after brief relief

-A key market gauge of euro zone inflation expectations, the five-year, five-year breakeven inflation forward, rose as high as 1.9329%, the highest since late 2014, as oil prices surged to a three-year high.
-"I think (it's) mostly a continuation of recent trends, with also the rise in inflation breakevens pushing yields higher and gilt supply not helping," said Antoine Bouvet, senior rates strategy at ING.
+Though the European Central Bank's economic outlook suggests it won't be able to raise rates for years to come, given the correlation between bond markets, those moves have also pushed euro zone rates higher and money markets have started to price a full ECB rate hike next year.
+Markets showed brief signs of recovery on Wednesday and earlier on Thursday, but yields were back on the ascent later in the session.

 Euro zone bond yields resumed their rise on Thursday after a brief respite from a sell-off that has gripped government bond markets.
-Government bond yields across developed markets have shot up in recent weeks following hawkish turns from the U.S. Federal Reserve and the Bank of England.
+Government bond yields across developed markets have shot up in recent weeks following hawkish turns from the U.S. Federal Reserve and the Bank of England (BoE).

 Further commentary from the BoE warning of the risks of inflation prompted investors to bet aggressively earlier this week on an interest rate rise before the end of this year, pushing shorter-dated yields higher and longer-dated yields lower, flattening yield curves .
 Though the European Central Bank's economic outlook suggests it won't be able to raise rates for years to come, given the correlation between bond markets, those moves have also pushed euro zone rates higher and money markets have started to price a full ECB rate hike next year.

 Markets showed brief signs of recovery on Wednesday and earlier on Thursday, but yields were back on the ascent later in the session.
-Following UK government bond yields, which led the move, and U.S. Treasury yields higher, Germany's 10-year government bond yield, the benchmark for the euro area, rose as much as 3 bps to -0.095% and was up 1 basis point to -0.11% by 1229 GMT.
+Following UK government bond yields, which led the move, and U.S. Treasury yields higher, Germany's 10-year government bond yield, the benchmark for the euro area, rose closer to its May highs.
+By 1514 GMT, it was up 3 basis point to -0.092%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)